RedboxTrb/MedicalDR_QF/README.md

 # Automated Quality Filtering for Diabetic Retinopathy Datasets

+---

 ## Overview

 This is an automated quality filtering system for diabetic retinopathy (DR) fundus image datasets.
-The system addresses a critical challenge in medical AI: ensuring dataset quality for robust model training.
+It addresses a critical challenge in medical AI: ensuring dataset quality for robust model training.
 Using adaptive quality thresholds and medical image-specific metrics, it systematically identifies and removes low-quality images while preserving clinically relevant data.

-All the datasets used in this are publically available.
+All datasets used in this work are publicly available.
 The structure can be adapted as needed to accommodate other datasets.

-**Research Paper**:
+**Research Paper:** *(Link will be added upon publication)*

 ## Methodology